mattjohnsonpint/SqlServerTimeZoneSupport/README.md

 This project is made freely available under [the MIT license][11].
 Attribution is requested.

-We use the following external resources:
+This project uses the following external resources:

 - [Noda Time][2] (Apache licensed)
 - [IANA Time Zone Database][1] (public domain)